kuskoman/logstash-exporter/README.md

 - `make build-linux`: Builds a binary executable for Linux.
 - `make build-darwin`: Builds a binary executable for Darwin.
 - `make build-windows`: Builds a binary executable for Windows.
+- `make build-linux-arm`: Builds a binary executable for Linux ARM.
 - `make build-docker`: Builds a Docker image for the Go Exporter application.
 - `make build-docker-multi`: Builds a multi-arch Docker image (`amd64` and `arm64`).
 - `make clean`: Deletes all binary executables in the out directory.